Stecathw/Blog_RestAPI/readme.md

 Changing rest framework permissions to IsAuthenticatedOrReadOnly the admin is the only author able to perform CRUD's on posts

-Created two different serializer for detail and list view.
+Created two different serializer for detail and list view (NB: different "actions" but same GET request for both of them.)
 Refactored views.py with viewsets class from DRF.
 Defining both get_queryset and get_object.
 As DRF provide router to automaticly handle URLS I also refactored urls.py